giantswarm/docs/src/content/support/overview/index.md

 Whenever an on-call engineer receives an alert from the monitoring platform, the incident process begins.
 A new Slack channel is created specifically for the issue, where information is gathered.
 Thanks to [incident.io](https://incident.io) automation, the ops team can quickly escalate an incident or generate a report for you (postmortem).

-Treating every alert as an incident offers many benefits: information is contained in a single channel, recurrent problems or trends can be identified to improve the support process, and there is a historical record of actions and information related to specific issues.
+Treating major alerts as incidents offers many benefits: information is contained in a single channel, recurrent problems or trends can be identified to improve the support process, and there is a historical record of actions and information related to specific issues.
 More information about the incident process can be found in the [Giant Swarm incident process]({{< relref "/support/incident-process" >}}).

 ### Postmortem process